 Dr. Richard Lally: Crop science and the next Green Revolution

-We are in the midst of some of the most significant scientific breakthroughs since Norman Borlaug's Green Revolution of the 1940s.
 Just as his innovative approach to crop science saved billions of lives, agriculture now stands poised to feed the rising population.
 What technology will drive the new era?
 Dr. Richard Lally joins us to discuss the most promising research from the field.

 The following is an edited transcript of Kara Keeton’s interview with Dr. Richard Lally, research scientist with Alltech.
 Click below to hear the full audio.